 So when it comes down to it, how do planting zones affect us?
 If you live in the Bay Area, you know that the Sunset district in San Francisco can differ by a good 25 degrees from the temperature at the foot of Mount Diablo.
 In fact, the Bay Area is one of the most diverse small areas in the US, with 4 distinct planting zones recognized by both Sunset and USDA.
 In your home garden, knowing your zone can help you determine what will do best where you live.
 For example, fruit trees requiring chill hours (peaches and pears, among others) will do well in our zone 14/9b.
 Plant the same trees in Jack London Square in Oakland, and they are unlikely to get any fruit at all!
 Most plants can survive a zone or two above or below their range, but may not be as successful.
 Peonies and lilacs also require colder winters (indicated by lower zones) for successful bloom.
 Tea roses do great inland, while they often develop mildew or pest problems near the coast.
 At the same time, we’ve been surprised to see a lovely tropical Bougainvillea growing in a zone where it should be impossible!
 So get in your zone, but be open to plants surprising you, as they so often do.
 Happy gardening!

 J. Montgomery Designs specializes in designed landscapes that inspire and sustain.
-We are continuing to offer complementary remote consultations and would love to hear from you!
+We would love to hear from you!